Revesby, New South Wales: Commercial area

 Revesby has a growing retail shopping centre, adjacent to Revesby railway station, centred on Marco Avenue and Selems Parade.
 It is also the site of several local government facilities including a senior citizens centre.

 The Revesby shopping village is home to many banks, specialty retailers, restaurants and cafés.
 In the early 2000s, one of the largest Woolworths supermarkets in Sydney was built in Marco Avenue, across the road from the existing complex.
 On the original site, a combined residential and retail development called Revesby Abbey was completed in 2003.
 These developments brought a major increase in shoppers and business to the area.
 Revesby Abbey is now a popular spot for people to meet as it features many cafes, restaurants and boutiques lining the street.

 Culture and entertainment

 A major attraction of Revesby is the Revesby Workers' Club.
 Originally opened in 1962, today it has over 50,000 members, with extensive modern facilities.
 The most recent upgrades were completed in 2000, with further extensions currently under construction expected to significantly change the club, making it one of the largest in the state.
-The recent addition of a multi-level car park as well as another supermarket in close proximity has greatly increased access for locals for entertainment and products.
+The 2023 extension of a multi-level car park as well as another supermarket in close proximity has greatly increased access for locals for entertainment and products.

 An Arts and Crafts Fair is held every month at Abel Reserve.

 Transport

-Revesby railway station is on the Airport & South Line of the Sydney Trains network.
+Revesby railway station is on the East Hills railway line.
 During the morning and afternoon peak, express services run via Sydenham and Redfern.

-Revesby is serviced by buses operated by Transdev NSW, generally following the routes established by McVicar's Bus Services.
+Revesby is serviced by buses operated by U-Go Mobility, generally following the routes established by McVicar's Bus Services: